 The term Anxiety disorders is a category which covers different forms of mental health problems characterized by pathological fear and anxiety such as – generalized anxiety, panic disorder, panic attack with agoraphobia, agoraphobia, claustrophobia, phobias, social anxiety, obsessive-compulsive disorder, post-traumatic stress disorder and other types of specific phobias.

-If we consider the human body as a complex and sophisticated system, its subsystems (nervous, sensory, immune, circulatory, respiratory systems etc.) are interdependent, connected and in communication each other.
+If we consider the human body as a complex and sophisticated system, its subsystems (nervous, sensory, immune, circulatory, respiratory systems etc.) are interdependent, connected and in communication to each other.

 In other words, in particular situations our mind is aware that there is something we need to focus on, something that demands our attention.
-In this sense, anxiety is a positive resource, necessary for our survival and personal development.
+In this sense, anxiety is a positive reaction, necessary for our survival and personal development.

 High levels of anxiety can trigger psycho-physical responses and similar stimuli might evoke same symptoms.
 The most common are: palpitations, heart beating, excessive sweating, dry mouth, cramps, muscle tension, nausea, dizziness, feeling exhausted, hopeless, irritable, low in mood, powerless, without control, irrational, worthless, confused and more others…